About This Chapter

 38. Homonyms: Lesson for Kids

 Wave, tire, and well all have something in common.
 They are all homonyms.
-In today's lesson we will learn what is special about these words and how to find them.
+In this lesson we will learn what is special about these words and how to find them.

 39. Homophones: Lesson for Kids